Jozy Altidore goes from good to legendary with Toronto FC

 A more muscular defensive approach thwarted the run-behind-them approach in the second half, but Toronto still looked fragile in its own end.

 This was a very able defensive team during the regular season.
-It still isn't bad on paper – one goal allowed in four games – but it hasn't looked as good as it sounds.
+It still isn't bad on paper – two goals allowed in four games – but it hasn't looked as good as it sounds.
 The bookend to that problem is Toronto's sudden offensive profligacy.

 Giovinco returned after three weeks off and looked badly off the beat of the game.
 His usual effervescence was dulled to an occasional scamper across the face of goal.
 In fairness, until his hop-out-of-a-wheelchair-after-the-laying-on-of-hands act, so did Altidore.

 The third straw that stirs Toronto's drink – Vazquez – was also out of rhythm.
-His most notable contribution to the game was taking a penalty that was perfect but for its height – three feet off the ground, in the sweet spot for a diving 'keeper who's guessed right.
+His most notable contribution to the game was taking a penalty that was perfect but for its height – three-feet off the ground, in the sweet spot for a diving 'keeper who's guessed right.
 Columbus's Zack Steffen had guessed right.

 But had Vazquez notched in that moment – and he was the guy who predicted the team would "score two or three goals for sure" – it would've robbed the game of Altidore's moment.